 The probe was coming back today!
-They had been waiting for this day for seventy years.
+They had been waiting for this day for seventy years, or at least all their lives.
 The first ever piece of land from another solar system.

 The planet was Proxima B, and it was the closest exoplanet to our solar system.
 The probe had landed, picked up substance from the ground and taken off to return to earth with samples.

-George and Mattheus went into the lab.
-The sample of sand and rocks was there, inside a glass container with gloves, also hermetic.
+The sample of sand and rocks was there, inside a glass container with gloves.
 The mission had been a success!
 They were jumping up and down in cheerful, childish joy.
 This was amazing.
-They wanted to start the analysis straight away, and got onto separating the different kinds of stone and sand when they saw a pile of greenish mud.
+They wanted to start the analysis straight away, and got onto separating the different kinds of stone and sand.
+They saw a pile of greenish mud.
 Organic material?
-George couldn’t believe his own eyes, and Mattheus had to support himself on the shelf.
-This was… Unbelievable!
-The scans of the planet was all the same, no organic material found.
+George couldn’t believe his own eyes, and Matthews had to support himself on the shelf.
+This was… Unbelievable.
+The scans of the planet were all the same, no organic material found.

 Could it have come from earth, carried all the way?
 Or were there really organic material on Proxima B?
 It didn’t look like anything they had ever seen.
-The color was shiny, almost metallic, but with a soft, humid texture.
+The colour was shiny, almost metallic, with a soft, humid texture.

 George put his hands into the gloves attached to the hole in the glass walls and poked it.
 Something moved inside.
 He was staring.
 His head was spinning.
 Extraterrestrial life?
 Was he the first human ever to see extraterrestrial life?